-Stock futures trade cautiously to end the week
+Stock futures moving higher to end the week

 Retail sales and consumer sentiment will be the economic reports that traders will have their eyes on

-U.S. equity futures are pointing to a slightly higher open when trading begins on Wall Street.
+U.S. equity futures are pointing to a higher open when trading begins on Wall Street.

 The major futures indexes suggest a gain of 0.1%.